 What follows is a short explanation how to prioritize the numbers of a numerology chart - to discern their individual importance, and to show how each aspect of the chart relates to a specific part of your being.

 The Life Path number is by far the most important number in the chart.
 Your Life Path number represents a cycle.
-The longest cycle of your life, it runs from the first day of your life to the last day of your life.
+The longest cycle of your life, it runs from birth to death.